 That's literally my job.

 I help businesses diagnose where AI fits, prove the value with a quick win, and make sure their team can own it going forward.
-No pitch.
-No pressure.
-Just a real conversation about what's slowing you down.
+Honest answers about what's slowing you down.

 Tell Me Where It Hurts